 Crimes & offences

-Last reviewed September 2024 by the Clicklaw editors
+Last reviewed May 2026 by the Clicklaw editors

 Do you think someone has broken the law, or have you been accused of committing a crime?
-Learn about what the law says, and how to defend yourself if you’re accused of an offence, like theft or driving while impaired.
+Learn about what the law says, and how to defend yourself if you’re accused of an offence, like driving while impaired.

 Explore the links below to reliable online guides and tools and to organizations in BC.
 They have been chosen by librarians at Courthouse Libraries BC.